jasleon/Visual-Odometry/README.md

 This [thesis](http://publications.lib.chalmers.se/records/fulltext/246134/246134.pdf) covers each part of the algorithm in greater detail.

+## Dependencies

+The required Python packages are:

+- numpy
+- matplotlib
+- cv2
+- notebook

 ## Loading and Visualizing the Data

 The starter code provides a convenient dataset handler class to read and iterate through samples taken from the [CARLA](https://carla.org/) simulator.